Aaron Director: Early life and education

-Academic life
+Academic career

-Nobel laureate Austrian economist and political theorist Friedrich Hayek, who was then a professor of economics at LSE, was close to Director.
-They met in England and Director convinced the University of Chicago Press to publish Hayek's Road to Serfdom in the United States as part of the so-called Free Market Study which they and economist Henry Simons led.
+The Austrian economist and Nobel laureate Friedrich Hayek, at the time a professor of economics at the London School of Economics, was close to Director.
+They met in England, and Director convinced the University of Chicago Press to publish Hayek's The Road to Serfdom in the United States as part of the so-called Free Market Study, which they and economist Henry Simons led.
 Hayek actively promoted Director in helping to fund and establish the Law and Society program in the Law School.
 Hayek convinced Missouri businessman Harold Luhnow, head of the Volker Fund, a foundation in Kansas City, to provide the funding.
 Luhnow also funded Director's University of Chicago salary for five years, a rare occurrence for the university.

-At the University of Chicago, Director completed his transition to conservative corporatist.
-The Free Market Study had at first centered on Simons's traditional conservative antimonopoly politics, but his death in 1946 opened the door for a more radical conservatism.
-In 1950, Director still held some of Simons's economic philosophy, and as a result, Lunhow threatened to remove him from the Free Market Study.
+The Free Market Study had at first centered on Simons's traditional conservatism and opposition to monopolies, but his death in 1946 opened the door for a more radical conservatism.
+In 1950, Director still sympathised with Simons's economic philosophy, and as a result, Luhnow threatened to remove him from the Free Market Study.
 During this period of the 1940s and 1950s, Director broke away from traditional conservative politics, instead combining it with the social skepticism he had learned from Veblen and Mencken and the elitism he developed in Portland.

 Director's appointment to the faculty of the University of Chicago Law School in 1946 began a half-century of intellectual productivity, although his reluctance about publishing left few writings behind.
 Director taught antitrust courses at the law school with Edward Levi, who was later Dean of Chicago's Law School, President of the University of Chicago, and U.S. Attorney General in the Ford administration.

 In 1953, Director became the head of a new study called the Antitrust Project which aimed to restructure American antitrust law.
 The project coincided with the period in which Director broke from traditional conservative ideas and fused them with the elitism of Veblen and Mencken.
 He argued that private monopolies only emerged as a result of government action, without which, they would cease to be a problem.
 This shift helped turn the focus of the Chicago school of economics towards rebuilding corporate power.